-In this article, we will talk about the various reasons why a car could lose power while accelerating.
+In this article, we will discuss the various reasons why a car could lose power while accelerating.

 A car can lose acceleration due to various reasons.
 Here are some of the most common reasons why it’s losing power.
 This list comply to both petrol and diesel engines.

-1. Faulty Fuel Filter
+1. Clogged Fuel Filter (Both Diesel & Gas)

 The fuel filter is located in the engine bay or near the fuel tank in your car’s trunk.
-If the fuel filter is clogged, then you can get it changed by a mechanic who will charge you a very paltry sum.
+If the fuel filter is clogged, you can get it changed by a mechanic who will charge you a very paltry sum.

-2. Clogged/Dirty Air Filter
+2. Clogged/Dirty Air Filter (Both Diesel & Gas)

 The engine needs clean air to function properly.
 Dust and other particles can damage the combustion chamber.
 Therefore, the air that goes into the system should always be clean.
 To ensure this, an air filter is placed right before the throttle body.

 As soon as the throttle opens, the air is sucked in, and it passes through the dedicated air filter, which cleanses the air of dust and other harmful particles.
 The air filter goes bad after a few thousand miles, so it is best if you get it changed every time you go for an oil change.